trikoder/oauth2-bundle/docs/basic-setup.md

       --grant-type[=GRANT-TYPE]      Sets allowed grant type for client.
 Use this option multiple times to set multiple grant types. (multiple values allowed)
       --scope[=SCOPE]                Sets allowed scope for client.
 Use this option multiple times to set multiple scopes. (multiple values allowed)
-      --public                       Creates a public client (a client which does not have a secret)
+      --public                       Creates a public client (a client which does not have a secret) --allow-plain-text-pkce        Creates a client which is allowed to create an authorization code grant PKCE request with the "plain" code challenge method
 ```